ostap-lozinskyi/FashionDesigner/README.md

 2.Using Bootstrap 4.

-3.Bootstrap Carousel changed for using photo foto thumbnails.
+3.Bootstrap Carousel changed for using photo thumbnails.

 4.Used google analytics.